HexadecsTrtl/gamedev/README.md

 # Prototyping 1: Go Go Gummi!
-This branch contains my Gummi ship prototype.
+This branch contains the unity project with my Gummi ship prototype.